 What better way to spend an afternoon or evening than at Sailing and relaxing on and around the mere.
 Social Sailing is a friendly informal occasion that caters for everyone, allowing time to potter, try out new boats, and to practise skills with the added comfort of Safety Cover.
-All club boats are available for use by Members, ask the Beachmaster on duty for help and advice if you need it.
+All Club Boats are available for use by Members, with a Beachmaster on duty for help and advice if you need it.
 Safety Cover is provided.

 All we ask is that you have fun, look after the boats and ensure that Club equipment is returned to the correct place when finished with.
 Any problems or breakages should be reported immediately to the Facilities Team, so that repairs can be put in place (email@example.com).

 Afterwards, or before, why not stay for a drink; tea, coffee, squash, or something a little stronger as the bar is open.

 Saturday Social Sailing

 This friendly and very informal Saturday afternoon activity is held roughly fortnightly from mid April to October.
 These sessions provide an ideal sailing opportunity for those Club members who like to sail in company, but outside the racing programme.
 A Beachmaster will be on hand to provide advice and help as needed.
 A safety boat will be on the water at all times.
 The Galley and Bar are open!
 As part of the Club's Adult Training Programme, on the first Social Sail of each month, the Club's RYA Training Team also hold a series of skills clinics.